N-dimensional Convex Obstacle Avoidance using Hybrid Feedback Control (Extended version): Problem Formulation

 The robot is governed by a single integrator dynamics

-where $\mathbf{u}\in\mathbb{R}^3$ is the control input.
-The task is to design a feedback control law $\mathbf{u}$ such that: \begin{enumerate} \item \textbf{Safety}: the robot-centered obstacle-free workspace $\mathcal{W}_{r_a}$ is forward invariant, \item \textbf{Global Asymptotic Stability}: Any given target location $\mathbf{x} = \mathbf{0}\in\mathcal{W}_{r_a}^{\circ}$ is a globally asymptotically stable equilibrium for the closed-loop system. \end{enumerate}
+where $\mathbf{u}\in\mathbb{R}^n$ is the control input.
+Given a workspace that satisfies Assumption \ref{3d_obstacle_separation}, and given that the robot can identify the set $\eth_{\mathcal{W}}^{\mathbf{x}}$ \eqref{sensor_visible_boundary}, the task is to design a feedback control law $\mathbf{u}$ to guarantee the following properties: \begin{enumerate} \item \textbf{Safety}: the obstacle-free workspace $\mathcal{W}_{r_a}$ with respect to the center of the robot is forward invariant, \item \textbf{Global asymptotic stability}: any target location $\mathbf{x^d}\in(\mathcal{W}_{r_a})^{\circ}$ is a globally asymptotically stable equilibrium for the closed-loop system.
+Without loss of generality, we will consider $\mathbf{x^d}=\mathbf{0}$. \end{enumerate}